BENTLEIGH CLINIC TEMPORARILY CLOSED

 • Does not have any medical or mental disorder

-• Shows less attention, concentration, alertness, energy
+• Shows less attention, concentration, alertness, and energy

-• More tired, irritable and distracted
+• More tired, irritable, and distracted

 Long Sleeper